 You can see the "Package URI" - this is the URL that you would copy and paste into the changeset.xml file to specify that you want this package.
 It specifies an exact version (in this case to a snapshot) - each snapshot has its own URL.
-If you want the "latest" - then replace "NewSnapshot" with "LATEST".
+If you want the latest snapshot, replace the name of the snapshot in the URL with the word "LATEST".